ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 }
 {CODE-BLOCK/}

-Each of the above `TimeValue` methods returns a `TimeValue` object representing a whole number of the specified time units.
+`Each of the above `TimeValue` methods returns a `TimeValue` object representing a whole number of the specified time units.
 These are passed as the aggregation and retention spans of time-series policies.

+{INFO: }
+The main reason we use `TimeValue` rather than something like `TimeSpan` is that `TimeSpan` doesn't have a notion of 'months', because a calendar month is not a standard unit of time (since it ranges from 28-31 days). `TimeValue` enables you to define retention and aggregation spans for a calendar month.
+{/INFO}
 <br/>
 ####`TimeSeriesCollectionConfiguration` and `TimeSeriesConfiguration`